jieggii/dcfg/README.md

 $ dcfg collect
 ```

-Then, if you run `tree -a -I .git` command to see contents of the current directory,
+Then, if you run `tree -a -I .git` command to see contents of the current working directory,
 you will see the similar picture:
 ```
 .